Oonch Neech

-Oonch Neech (or Oonch Neech ka Papada) is a rural and urban street children's game and variation of Tag game played in North India and Pakistan.
-Oonch Neech (Hindi) translates Up and Down in English.
+Oonch Neech (or Oonch Neech ka Papada) is a rural and urban street children's game and variation of tag played in North India and Pakistan.
+Oonch Neech (Hindi) translates to Up and Down in English.

-In Andhra Pradesh, it is played in the name of Nela Banda, (Telugu:నేల-బండ) which is now extinct owing to urbanization and western influence.
-This game needs at least 4 or more kids.
-A place where you will find footpath or jogging lane or some surface higher than the level of grass is ideal to play this game.
+In Andhra Pradesh, the game is called Nela Banda, (Telugu: నేల-బండ) which is now extinct owing to urbanization and western influence.
+This game needs at least 4 or more players.